Skip to Content

 3. May Itineraries Are Drier

-A May Alaska itinerary sees the least rain.
-While the temperatures are cooler, guests can enjoy Glacier Bay in the driest month without a high risk of a downpour.
+A May Alaska itinerary sees the least rain, and it’s one of the top reasons I cruise in May.
+While the temperatures are cooler, I can enjoy Glacier Bay in the driest month without a high risk of a downpour.
 Spring cruises enjoy 16 hours of daylight in the coastal ports at the start of the cruise season.

 Further north, Anchorage and Denali enjoy one hour more.
-While not as many hours as the summer solstice, 16 hours is still plenty of time to immerse yourself in Alaska’s beauty.
+While not as many hours as the summer solstice, 16 hours is still plenty of time to immerse myself in Alaska’s beauty.

-With average daytime temperatures in the mid-50s, you’ll need to pack those sweaters and fleece layers to stay warm.
+With average daytime temperatures in the mid-50s, packing lists should include those sweaters and fleece layers to stay warm.

-With long daylight hours and drier weather, you’ll enjoy mountains still frosted with snow.
+With long daylight hours and drier weather, mountains will still be frosted with snow.
 If the weather’s too brisk outside, watch the glaciers from the bow’s observation lounge.

 Select a vessel with an indoor pool and hot tubs for those who like to swim.
 Most modern vessels have thermal spas, ideal for cold days in a fjord.